Bira/octopus-carnival/_drafts/wir-mm-4e-lizardfolk.md

 all swamp-like difficult terrain.

-MV lizardfolk tend to have an atavistic theme going on, gaining minor-action "feral" attacks that vary per stat block when they become bloodied.
+MV lizardfolk tend to have an atavistic theme going on, gaining minor-action "feral" attacks when they become bloodied.

 ### Poisonscale Needler (MV)